bharathxsec/SOC-Case-Studies/splunk-soc-analysis/README.md

 ### Analysis

 Repeated queries to random domains along with high NXDOMAIN responses indicate possible DGA behavior or malware communication.
+This was identified using SPL queries such as:
+| search response="NXDOMAIN"
+| stats count by src_ip, domain
+| sort -count
 ### Severity

 High